-From Foundation Stage up to Year 6, children have the opportunity to read 1:1 with an adult regularly; with there being a particular focus on questioning to promote an in-depth understanding of the text.
+From EYFS up to Year 6, children have the opportunity to read 1:1 with an adult regularly; with there being a particular focus on questioning to promote an in-depth understanding of the text.
 Questions progress from literal to inferential as the children move up through the school.

-A range of reading schemes are used to support early readers as well as book banded 'real books'.
+Unlocking Letters and Sounds and book banding are used to support early readers as well as opportunities to explore 'read with me' books.

 Across the school, once the children are able to access it, we assess the children using the Schonell reading test.
 Children are placed on a book band accordingly.
 All children are regularly assessed to monitor progression.
 Reading assessment papers are given to the children 3 times across the year (refer to Assessment Policy for further detail).

 Many exciting and rewarding activities are arranged in school to promote the pleasure and knowledge that can be gained from books, e.g. 'World Book Day'- where children are immersed in storytelling, author quizzes, book discussions, book related activities and the opportunity to dress up as a book character and share their favourite books.
-Other opportunities include library visits-where the children are encouraged to take books out, author visits, Readathon and individual class reading challenges to promote the love of reading.
+Other opportunities include library visits-where the children are encouraged to take books out, author visits, and individual class reading challenges to promote the love of reading.

-In KS1, children take home a banded book which is appropriate to their level of ability.
-Children choose their books from a wide selection of schemes and real books.
+In KS1, children take home a phonetically decodable book which is appropriate to their level of ability.
+Children choose their books from Unlocking Letters and Sounds Scheme and 'read with me' books.
 In Key Stage 2, children take home a banded book which is appropriate to their level of ability.
 Some exceptions may be made for unmotivated, uninspired readers.
 In this case, teacher judgement applies and within reason, the child may choose another book they wish to read.
 Further monitoring takes place.
 Those children still learning to read use phonically decodable books and strategies that promote confidence and enjoyment of reading.
 This helps lower attaining and SEN children with their decoding skills to encourage recognition of a vast bank of vocabulary.
 Children are expected to progress to a 'free reader' status so they are able to read any book from their classroom or school library.